ReconfigureIO/UX/docs/source/FAQ.rst

 How will I know where on the FPGA my data will end up?
 ------------------------------------------------------
-When you make a struct or array, the size determins where on the FPGA it will end up.
+When you make a struct or array, the size determines where on the FPGA it will end up.
 See our coding style guide for more information: :ref:`datasize`.

 .. _fourteen: